frederic-perez/AmE-dictionary/data/idioms.md

 __clusterfuck__ _rude slang_ A chaotic situation rife with problems. _Oh, the dinner party was a total clusterfuck—the roast was dry, the toilet overflowed, and everyone argued about politics._ __2__ _vulgar slang_ A group sexual encounter. _No, I’ve never taken part in a clusterfuck—have you?_
 __clutch (one’s)/the pearls__ To react in a scandalized or mortified manner to once-salacious but now relatively common things, events, situations, etc. _Parents should try not to clutch the pearls every time their teenagers come out of their room dressed outrageously—it only makes them want to push the envelope even further._
 __clutch at straws__
-__coast along__ :two: To proceed with little effort. _Because the route was mostly downhill, the car just coasted along._
+__coast along__ :three: To proceed with little effort. _Because the route was mostly downhill, the car just coasted along._ _I’m worried that you’re just coasting along through your senior year without taking your future seriously._
+__coast__ To proceed with little effort.
+Taking it easy or not putting in as much effort as you normally would. _Only once did Michael Jordan try to coast._
 __cock in the henhouse__ The only male in an all-female environment. _Getting a male teacher is a big deal when you go to an all-girls school!
 Finally, a cock in the henhouse!_
 __cock of the walk__ [:scroll: In animal husbandry, an enclosed yard or a pen is known as a walk.
 A rooster who rules a roost is, literally, a cock of the walk.]
 A person who behaves in an arrogant and domineering manner in a group. _The deputy manager was cock of the walk until the new manager arrived.
 He loved acting cock of the walk and ordering everyone about._
 __cock one’s head__ :two::hammer: _She cocked her head to the sound of a locomotive._
+__cockeyed__ Crazy, stupid, or ridiculous.
 __cocktease__
 __code of silence__ :two: The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor. _There are parts of the city where the code of silence is so strong that police don’t even bother questioning the residents there._
 __cold call__